-Doctors can usually put the hip back in place without surgery, usually after giving the person drugs to make the procedure more tolerable.
+Doctors can usually put the hip back in place without surgery, typically after giving the person drugs to make the procedure more tolerable.

-In most hip dislocations, the head of the thighbone is pushed backward.
+In most hip dislocations, the head of the thighbone is pushed backward—called a posterior hip dislocation.
 These dislocations usually occur when the knee and hip are flexed (as when sitting down) and a great force hits the knee.
 A common cause is hitting the knee against the dashboard of a car in a crash.
 Hip dislocations can also occur when people fall from a high place (such as a ladder) or play a contact sport (such as football and rugby).
 In older people, much less force is needed to dislocate a hip.

 The force that causes the hip dislocation often also causes other injuries.
 For example, when a hip dislocation results from a fall or an athletic injury, the pelvis, knee, or legs may be fractured, and the back or head may be injured.

-Sometimes children are born with a dislocated or malformed hip (called hip dysplasia).
+Sometimes children are born with a dislocated or malformed hip (called hip dysplasia Developmental Dysplasia of the Hip Developmental dysplasia of the hip is a birth defect in which the bones in the hip may be incorrectly developed.
+In developmental dysplasia of the hip, formerly called congenital dislocation... read more ).
 If hip dysplasia is not detected before children start to walk, they may not walk normally, and the hip may not develop normally.

-An artificial hip joint (see Figure: Replacing a Hip) may also be dislocated.
+An artificial hip joint Replacing a Hip Hip fractures may occur in the round upper end (head) of the thighbone, in the narrow part of the thighbone just below the head (neck), or in the bumps in the broader area just below the neck... read more may also be dislocated.
 It is sometimes dislocated after an injury but can occur while people are doing their usual daily activities, even when crossing their legs.

 Hip dislocations are very painful.
 People usually cannot move their leg.